arpitawelling/LING-L645/Project/ReadMe.md

-## Project for CSCI-659 and Independent Study CSCI-Y
+## Project for CSCI B-659 and Independent Study CSCI-Y 790

 ### Predictive Text for Chukchi